-The utilities killed the Solar Bill of Rights by falsely telling lawmakers that your solar is an expensive burden on the electrical grid.
-That claim, greased by campaign contributions and scores of lobbyists, prompted influential lawmakers to secretly gut the bill.
+The utilities often falsely tell lawmakers that your solar is an expensive burden on the electrical grid.

 Solar users know the truth: your solar system not only benefits you individually, but the entire community as well.
 Now, a new report by the nonprofit Environment America spells out many of the ways your solar benefits society.
 In this post, we summarize eight of those benefits.

 1) Avoided electricity costs.
 “Solar energy sent to the grid reduces the amount of electricity that utilities must generate or purchase from power plants,” according to the report.

 2) Reduced line losses.
 Your extra solar is cheaper to move to your neighbors than electricity from far away.
 That’s because the longer the power line, the more electricity gets lost along the way.

 3) Cheaper energy prices.
 The fancy word is “market price response”.
 Put simply, your solar reduces overall demand for electricity, which often drives down the price of electricity your utility purchases from other sources (called the “wholesale market”).